-Obligations of parents and guardians.

-Re-admission.

-- (c) provide academic support, parenting and life skills classes and strategies to prevent future unplanned pregnancies; and - (d) assist pregnant and parenting students to gain access to affordable child care facilities.

-(2) The management of an institution of basic education shall not discriminate against a child who falls pregnant while in school and shall put in place, enforceable rules and such other mechanisms to ensure that the other children within the school do not mistreat or in any way discriminate against the child.

-(3) The management of an institution of basic education shall not exclude a child under this part from any programmes of the school or force the child to attend different programs from those of her peers only for the reason of the child being pregnant.
+- (a) allow a child who falls pregnant while in school to continue with classes for as long as possible prior to delivery; - (b) counsel the child and her parents or guardians on the importance of ensuring good outcome of the pregnancy by attending ante-natal clinic and ensuring safe delivery, and the possibilities of continuing with education after delivery; - (c) provide academic support, parenting and life skills classes and strategies to prevent future unplanned pregnancies; and - (d) assist pregnant and parenting students to gain access to affordable child care facilities. - (2) The management of an institution of basic education shall not discriminate against a child who falls pregnant while in school and shall put in place, enforceable rules and such other mechanisms to ensure that the other children within the school do not mistreat or in any way discriminate against the child. - (3) The management of an institution of basic education shall not exclude a child under this part from any programmes of the school or force the child to attend different programs from those of her peers only for the reason of the child being pregnant.

-(4) A child who falls pregnant while in school shall be given an opportunity to make up for any missed classes or examinations in the case of pregnancy-related absences.

-16. Where an institution of basic education refuses to re-admit a child under this Part, the principal and each member of the management board of the institution commits an offence and shall be liable to a fine not exceeding five hundred thousand shillings or to imprisonment for a term not exceeding six months or to both.
+- (4) A child who falls pregnant while in school shall be given an opportunity to make up for any missed classes or examinations in the case of pregnancy-related absences. - 16.
+Where an institution of basic education refuses to re-admit a child under this Part, the principal and each member of the management board of the institution commits an offence and shall be liable to a fine not exceeding five hundred thousand shillings or to imprisonment for a term not exceeding six months or to both.